kavia-common/career-path-planner-215052-215062/career_planner_database/README.md

 Important:
 - This container starts ONLY PostgreSQL and essential init scripts (see startup.sh).
+- Healthcheck: use ./healthcheck.sh (psql ping).
+The container should exit non-zero only if PostgreSQL fails, never due to Node.
 - The optional Node.js "db_visualizer" is provided for local diagnostics and must NOT be auto-started from this container.
 If needed, run it manually from career_planner_database/db_visualizer in a separate process/container.

 ## Structure